Notes on Sincerity and such

 “[He] looked from me to the forms and back again, giving me the exact kind of smile of someone who, on Christmas morning, has just unwrapped an expensive present he already owns.” ―David Foster Wallace[4]

-Tact has to do with communicating in a way that will not hurt feelings, step on taboos, or in other ways be impolite or off-putting.
-Discretion can mean steering clear of topics that might raise hackles or open old wounds, or it can also mean keeping secrets and not being a blabbermouth about things that weren’t your business to begin with.
+Tact means communicating without hurting feelings, stepping on taboos, or in other ways being impolite or off-putting.
+Discretion can mean steering clear of topics that might raise hackles or open old wounds, or it can mean keeping secrets and not being a blabbermouth about things that aren’t your business.

-These things seem at first glance to be in conflict with candor.
-One possibility is that they are, and that maybe this shows that tact, discretion, frankness, and candor are not all virtues after all.
-Another possibility is that they are all virtues, but that we should not always expect virtues to fit together flawlessly in a mutually-compatible way: they are after all not commandments handed down from on high, but merely generalizations about human character traits shaped by generations of folk psychology.
-Another possibility is that they are compatible after all, but that it takes a little extra discernment and skill to make them work together nicely.
+These seem at first glance to be in conflict with candor.
+One possibility is that they are, and maybe this shows that tact, discretion, frankness, and candor are not all virtues after all.
+Another possibility is that they are all virtues, but that virtues do not fit together flawlessly in a mutually-compatible way: they are after all not commandments handed down from on high, but merely generalizations about human character traits shaped by generations of folk psychology.
+Another possibility is that they are compatible after all, but that it takes discernment and skill to make them work together nicely.

 Let’s consider this last possibility: